 - How much are you willing to go through to extend your life?

-- Palliative care focuses on the relief of pain and other symptoms, both physical and emotional.
-It can be provided at any point during an illness, even at the same time as other treatments.
+Palliative care (also called supportive care) focuses on the relief of pain and other symptoms, both physical and emotional.
+It can be provided at any point during an illness, even while receiving treatment for a specific disease.
 Palliative care is not the same as hospice care, which is explained below.